eugenia1984/english/glossary.md

 - **large**: means big, usually with many employees or a lot of money.
 For instance, He got a job at a large corporation.

+- **layouts**: are the arrangement or structure of elements on a page or interface.
+For example: `The layout of the homepage was changed to make it more user-friendly.` -> This means that the arrangement of elements on the homepage was adjusted to make it easier for users to navigate.

 - **leading a team**: means being in charge of a group of people and guiding them to achieve their goals.
 It's like being the captain of a ship.

 - **let's get started** is a phrase used to initiate an activity, meeting, or session.
 It signals that it's time to begin the planned activities.
 For example, at the start of a meeting, someone might say, Let's get started with the first topic.